Perspective | Michelle Obama just ripped up the playbook for former first ladies

 It is a full-on deviation from the former first lady playbook.
 She is ripping that up in one potent image.

-In her one of her final interviews as first lady, Obama told Oprah Winfrey that she longed for a “normal” life after living in the nation’s fish bowl.
-So it seems counter intuitive for her to participate in this such a public display of adulation for one of the world’s most famous women.
+In one of her final interviews as first lady, Obama told Oprah Winfrey that she longed for a “normal” life after living in the nation’s fish bowl.
+So it seems counterintuitive for her to participate in this such a public display of adulation for one of the world’s most famous women.

 Add to that the controversial nature of the look — which hearkens to Beyoncé in one of her more militant moments.
 Remember that satirical New Yorker cover, which cast Michelle Obama as a fist-bumping, combat boot-wearing, afro’d commando?
 That image, Obama has said, “knocked [her] back.”

 Mrs. Obama’s portrait exists alongside those of the nation’s demurely smiling first ladies, but she makes clear that it also belongs amid the retinue of black women celebrating Beyoncé.
-She’s there with Serena Williams, with Beyoncé’s five-year-old daughter Blue Ivy, with the other members of Destiny’s Child, and with 90-something Hattie Williams, grandmother of Beyoncé’s husband, Jay-Z.
+She’s there with Serena Williams, with Beyoncé’s 5-year-old daughter, Blue Ivy, with the other members of Destiny’s Child, and with 90-something Hattie White, grandmother of Beyoncé’s husband, Jay-Z.

 If there are people who are still wondering whether Michelle Obama is done carrying the mantle of first lady, wonder no more.
 She is done.